 Credit Card Insider is an independent, advertising supported website.
 Credit Card Insider receives compensation from some credit card issuers as advertisers.
 Advertiser relationships do not affect card ratings or our Editor’s Best Card Picks.
 Credit Card Insider has not reviewed all available credit card offers in the marketplace.
 Content is not provided or commissioned by any credit card issuers.
 Reasonable efforts are made to maintain accurate information, though all credit card information is presented without warranty.
 When you click on any ‘Apply Now’ button, the most up-to-date terms and conditions, rates, and fee information will be presented by the issuer.
 Credit Card Insider has partnered with CardRatings for our coverage of credit card products.
 Credit Card Insider and CardRatings may receive a commission from card issuers.
 A list of these issuers can be found on our Editorial Guidelines.

-The Capital One Savor Cash Rewards Card offers 4% cash back on dining and entertainment purchases, with 2% back at grocery stores.
-Additionally, you’ll now earn 8% cash back on tickets at Vivid Seats through May 2020.
+The Capital One Savor Cash Rewards Card offers 5% cash back with Uber Eats (through 1/31/21), 4% cash back on dining and entertainment purchases, and 2% back at grocery stores.
+Additionally, you’ll now earn 8% cash back on tickets at Vivid Seats.

-A large welcome offer of $300 cash back can be earned by spending $3,000 in the first 3 months after account opening.
+A large welcome offer of a $300 cash bonus for spending $3,000 in the first 3 months.

-The Savor card has a $95 annual fee, which is waived for the first year.
+The Savor card has a $95 annual fee.
 There are no foreign transaction fees.